-This website provides a range of information about the study, and resources both for people who have had a stroke and physiotherapists, which we hope you will find helpful.
+This website provides a range of information about the trial, and resources both for people who have had a stroke and physiotherapists, which we hope you will find helpful.

 If there is additional information that you would find helpful please let us know via email so that we can improve the site for everyone.

 This inactivity can cause their muscles to become even weaker and stiffer and may lead them to experience sudden drops in blood pressure when they move from lying to standing (orthostatic hypotension (OH)).
 This further interferes with their ability to participate in intensive stroke rehabilitation, overall recovery and quality of life.

-Currently physiotherapy for people with severe stroke concentrates on practising tasks such as getting in and out of bed into a chair that are important for independence and achieving safe discharge home.
+Currently, physiotherapy for people with severe stroke concentrates on practising tasks such as getting in and out of bed into a chair that are important for independence and achieving safe discharge home.
 Standing up early after a stroke may help strengthen muscles, reduce OH and minimise or prevent muscles becoming stiff and weaker.

 Fifty people with a severe stroke will be recruited from four different Stroke Rehabilitation Units in Cornwall and Devon.
 Using a computer programme, participants will be randomly allocated to either (1) functional standing frame programme (30 minutes) and 15 minutes of usual physiotherapy, or (2) 45 minutes of usual physiotherapy only.

 The person assessing each participant will not be aware of which treatment participants are receiving.
-We will assess how easy or practical it is to take these measures which will help us develop a future study.
+We will assess how easy or practical it is to take these measures which will help us develop a future trial.

-This will allow us to: identify the reasons why people decided whether or not to participate in the study; explore their experiences of the functional standing frame programme; and understand how participants felt about being randomly allocated into different groups.
+This will allow us to: identify the reasons why people decided whether or not to participate in the trial; explore their experiences of the functional standing frame programme; and understand how participants felt about being randomly allocated into different groups.

 How were people with stroke and health care professionals involved in developing this research study?